 There are two types of belly fat: subcutaneous and visceral.

 Subcutaneous fat lies beneath the skin and is located all over the body, not just in the stomach area.
 This is the fat you can pinch between your fingers.
-Though subcutaneous fat may not be aesthetically pleasing to some people, research indicates it is likely not that dangerous for your health.
+Though subcutaneous fat may not be aesthetically pleasing to some people, research indicates that it does not pose a significant risk to health.

 If the above makes postmenopausal weight loss seem hopeless to you, that you’re just a victim to your hormones, think again.
 The setpoint diet helps you rebalance those hormones.
 And unlike other diets you may have been on, you’ll LOVE the setpoint diet.